Multiomics-Analytics-Group/course_multi-omics_data_science/README.md

 The course culminates with a module where participants will **apply everything learned to a real-world case study**, working with **public data**.
 The practical sessions will be conducted in **Python**, utilizing **Jupyter Notebooks** and other visualization tools.

----

-Would you like me to translate another text or provide a summary of the course structure?

 ## Keywords